 Setup assistant

 When you first run the application, set up Free flow or Access control using the setup assistant.
-If you want to make changes later on, it can be found in the Settings tab under Setup assistant.
+If you want to make changes later on, go to Settings > Maintenance and under Setup assistant press Start.

 Free flow